Will a seat belt ticket affect car insurance? [Expert Advice]

 If you are wondering if getting a ticket for not wearing a seatbelt will increase your rates the answer is a resounding maybe!
-It really depends on the state you live in , what your driving record is like, how many violations you have in the past and what your state car insurance laws happen to be.
+It really depends on where you live, what your driving record is like, and how many violations you have in the past.

 In some states, the driver of the vehicle receives a ticket if he (or she) or their passenger is not wearing the seat belt.
 In other states, the passenger is ticketed.
 If you passenger is your minor child, you will be receiving the ticket!

 However, whether or not your ticket equates to points on your license is not the same in every state.
 In some states, such as Minnesota, you pay a fine but it doesn’t count as a driving violation.